salboaie/SwarmESB/README.md

             }

-Waw: each node could be on a different continent!
-Check other swarms for parallel execution examples.
+See: each node could be on a different continent or hosted by a different organisation!